David J. Finnamore

 John Ronald Reuel Tolkien: both his literature and his invented languages enthrall me.
 I sometimes say that I live in Middle-earth half the time.
 I've learned to use his Elvish letters a little.
 The big letter in the left column is a Tengwar "L." I have a set of pages devoted to his Middle-earth literature.

-• My list of Tolkien's proverbs.
-On my fourth reading of The Lord of the Rings I noticed that there were lots of really profound proverb-like sayings scattered throughout the story.
-So on the fifth reading I catalogued them.
-I've posted them online for your perusal: Tolkien's Proverbs in The Lord of the Rings.
+• On my fourth reading of The Lord of the Rings I noticed that there were lots of really profound proverb-like sayings scattered throughout the story.
+So on the fifth reading I catalogued them, and posted them online.

-• My catalogue of Middle-earth music references.
-On my sixth reading, I catalogued all references to music.
-I then continued to catalogue all musical references in The Hobbit and The Silmarillion and have begun the process on The Lost Tales.
-The data is being entered into a database program so that it can be searched by various sets of characteristics and content.
-I plan to use the data as a study resource to insure that the music I compose in the future for Middle-earth is as true to JRRT's concept as possible.
-[Coming someday: a link to a summary of the data.]
+• On my sixth reading, I catalogued all references to music, then continued to catalogue all musical references in The Hobbit and The Silmarillion and The Lost Tales.
+I use the data as a study resource to insure that the music I compose for Middle-earth is as true to JRRT's concept as possible.

 The X-files